ABOUT INDEPENDENT SCHOOLS OF THE YEAR 2020

-The judges will be looking for stories of success which demonstrate how the schools applying for each award have fostered excellence and supported positive student experiences in whichever aspect of school life the award recognises.
-They will be looking for evidence of something special – something uplifting.
-Much of what goes on in independent schools on a day-to-day basis is astonishing in its impact and excellence and the achievements of their students are truly awe-inspiring.
+The judges will be looking for stories of success which demonstrate how the schools applying for each award have fostered excellence and enhanced their students’ ability to grow and develop in whichever aspect of school life the award recognises.
+They will be looking for evidence of excellence in any and all of its forms..
+They will also wish to be persuaded that the schools submitting entries are continually evolving to meet the needs of their students and offer a vibrant learning – and living – environment.

-Success comes in many different forms and guises – from winning national competitions to creating life-changing moments.
+Success comes in many different guises – from winning national competitions to creating life-changing moments.
 The judges will be open to individual schools’ own interpretation of what represents success for them.
-They will be keen to see how the schools present their stories to demonstrate the achievement of excellence.
-Entries could talk about school life as a whole or focus on individual initiatives or achievements, but they will all need to be underpinned by supporting evidence and demonstrate positive impact.
+They will be keen to see how the schools present their stories and narrate the achievement of excellence.
+Entries could talk about school life as a whole or focus on individual initiatives or achievements, but they will all need to be underpinned by supporting evidence and demonstrate how student life has been enriched.